AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/cli-branches.md

 To install the `magento-cloud` CLI, see the [Cloud CLI reference](../dev-tools/cloud-cli-overview.md).
 After you install the `magento-cloud` CLI and set up SSH keys for remote access to your cloud infrastructure, you can use `magento-cloud` CLI commands to manage the environments for your projects.
 For information about the environment architecture, see [Starter architecture](../architecture/starter-architecture.md) or [Pro architecture](../architecture/pro-architecture.md).

-To manage the branches and environments with the [!DNL Cloud Console], see [Manage branches with the Cloud Console](../project/console-branches.md).
+To manage the branches and environments with the [!DNL Cloud Console], see [Manage branches with the [!DNL Cloud Console]](../project/console-branches.md).

 ## Use CLI commands